Crowds21/sheffield_acs/pages/Information Extraction.md

 	  features from data.
 	- Feature: a piece of evidence intended to help the classifier map the input to the right target class
+	- Feature vector: a vector , the components Fj = φj (dj ), of which are results applying a feature function to the data point dj .